City of Munich Innovation Challenge

 The winners also get the chance to work with the city government to further develop their ideas and put them to the test.
 A further 15,000 euros are available for specific requirements during this co-creation phase.
 Please read the terms and conditions for the requirements.

 It’s worth taking part!
-All finalists selected to present their ideas to the jury are awarded 1,000 euros in honor of their participation as well as a free ticket for the Munich Startup Festival .
+All finalists selected to present their ideas to the jury are awarded 1,000 euros in honor of their participation as well as a free ticket for the Munich Startup Festival, which takes place on July 17, 2024 at Backstage Munich.

 Application deadline and process